Mirosława Ostrowska: Career

 Since the beginning of her scientific career, she has been employed at the Institute of Oceanology, Polish Academy of Sciences.
 There she has headed the Marine Biophysics Laboratory since 2015.
 She has served on the Research Council of the institute, and on the Presidium of the PAS Committee on Maritime Research.

 Since 2016, she has also been the chairwoman of the Marine Physics Section of the Marine Research Committee of the Polish Academy of Sciences, where she was a member of the presidium from 2016 to 2020.
 She is also an expert of the Remote Sensing Section of the Committee on Space and Satellite Research of the Polish Academy of Sciences (since 2019) and a member of the presidium and chairwoman of the Marine Section of the Space Science Committee of the Gdańsk Branch of the Polish Academy of Sciences (since 2016).

 She has played a leading role in the development and implementation of the SatBaltic System for Satellite Monitoring of the Baltic Sea Environment.
 Since 2015, she has been the coordinator of the SatBaltic Science Consortium, an interdisciplinary research team aimed at developing methods for studying and monitoring the Baltic Sea ecosystem.

 She is the Chair of the Steering Committee of the Electronic Center for Oceanographic Data Sharing project eCUDO.pl implemented by a partnership of seven Polish scientific institutions with oceanographic data sets.
 She coordinates long-term activities aimed at the creation of the Polish Oceanographic Database and its integration into international structures.
 She has participated in numerous national and international marine and ocean research cruises, and has organized periodic scientific conferences.

-On 22 November 2022 she was proposed by Prof. Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the Academy's Vice Presidents.
-On 8 December, at a session of the General Assembly of the Academy, she was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Prof. Aleksander Welfe, Prof. Natalia Sobczak, and Prof. Dariusz Jemielniak.
+On 22 November 2022 she was proposed by Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the academy's Vice Presidents.
+On 8 December, at a session of the General Assembly of the academy, she was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Aleksander Welfe, Natalia Sobczak, and Dariusz Jemielniak.